-Definition of Types of Interjection
+Definition and Types of Interjection

 Interjections are the words or group of words that are used to express and exclaim extreme emotions.
 These words are always used with an exclamation mark.
 Interjections do not have any grammatical function in a sentence.
 The words that are commonly used as Interjections are as follows:

-Definition of Interjection in Dictionary
+Definition of Interjection in Major Dictionaries

 Definitions of interjection vary according to different dictionaries.